 - Contact your program officer.
-For grants (but not contracts) they will help you determine whether a resubmission if a good idea in your case and guide you through the process.
-Their name is on the summary statement from your review.
+For grants (but not contracts), they will help you determine whether a resubmission is a good idea in your case and guide you through the process.
+Their name is on the Summary Statement from your review.

-- Address the reviewers’ concerns point by point and summarize in a one page response.
-If you feel the comments were off base, consider that you need to do a better job of explanation.
+- Address the reviewers’ concerns found in the Summary Statement point by point and summarize in one page that you will include with your proposal resubmission.
+If you feel the comments were off base, consider that you need to do a better job of explaining your research.
 Be very respectful in your response to reviewers.